 For decades, claw health in sows has been viewed primarily as a welfare issue related to lameness in pigs.
 Important, yes, but often siloed from broader productivity metrics.
 Despite its clear link to sow lameness and early culling, claw health was rarely measured, tracked or quantified in a way that could inform herd-level decisions.
 Today, that narrative is changing.
-Thanks to advanced data analysis techniques and a commitment to letting the data tell the story, Zinpro now has undeniable proof that claw lesions are directly correlated with reproductive performance.
+Thanks to advanced data analysis techniques and a commitment to letting the data tell the story, Zinpro® now has undeniable proof that claw lesions are directly correlated with reproductive performance1.

 This isn’t just a hypothesis, it’s a conclusion drawn from rigorous multivariate analysis, clustering algorithms and predictive modeling.
-And it’s reshaping how we think about sow productivity, profitability and longevity
+And it’s reshaping how we think about sow productivity, profitability and longevity.

 From Observation to Insight: The Power of Data Analysis

 In the past, claw lesion scoring was a manual, observational process – valuable but limited in scale and consistency.
 Today, Zinpro is leveraging advanced statistical tools to analyze large datasets from over 6,000 sows (a subset of over 30,000 sow database) across hundreds of commercial herds.
-These methods allow us to group pigs by claw health status, predict reproductive outcomes and identify which lesions most significantly impact overall claw quality that could lead to sow lameness.
-By reducing data complexity and solving classification challenges, we’ve transformed claw health from a subjective observation into a measurable, actionable benchmark.1
+These methods allow us to group pigs by claw health status, predict reproductive outcomes and identify which lesions most significantly impact overall claw quality that could lead to sow lameness.2 By reducing data complexity and solving classification challenges, we’ve transformed claw health from a subjective observation into a measurable, actionable benchmark.

 Take the Zinpro® Lesion Index (L-index), for example.
-It is a composite score that quantifies claw lesion severity across multiple types of lesions.
+It is a composite score that quantifies claw lesion severity across multiple types of lesions 3.
 By analyzing L-index scores alongside reproductive key performance indicators (KPIs), we’ve uncovered patterns that were previously invisible.
 Sows with higher L-index scores consistently show poorer farrowing performance, including fewer liveborn piglets and higher stillbirth rates.

 Clustering Reveals the Hidden Story